Ricardo Jaar

-Personal data
+Biography

-His parents are Mr. Jorge E. Jaar Q.D.D.G., and Mrs. Elena J Larach de Jaar.
+He is the son of Jorge E. Jaar Q.D.D.G., and Elena J Larach de Jaar.
 He has two sisters and three brothers.

-Higher education

 In February 1991, Jaar received a Bachelor of Science Degree in Systems Analysis and Engineering from The George Washington University, Washington, DC, and in May 1993, he received a Master of Arts Degree in Applied Economics at The American University, Washington, DC.